UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 ### Negative Feedback
 > Participant 3 - "It's not obvious to me what's harder about the hard mode."

-No changes, as we received a lot of comments that the hard mode was too hard and decided that increasing the difficulty may be counterproductive.
+We received many comments that the hard mode was too hard and decided that increasing the difficulty may be counterproductive.

 > Participant 2 - "What are the pink things, are they venom?."

-More information on the help page and signage on the menu bar in the game.
+We added more information on the help page and signage on the menu bar in the game.

-A lot of users tried to click the strawberry on the menu page to toggle the differences
+Many users tried to click the strawberry on the menu page to toggle the difficulty modes.

 <div align="center">
     <img src="https://github.com/UoB-COMSM0110/2024-group-3/assets/157360200/042cd1eb-8023-46d2-baa3-39ccf6c82fd6" alt="Animated GIF example">
     <p><em>Difficulty Slider</em></p>
 </div>

-Added a button next to the difficulty slider to better indicate where the user should click.
+Added radio buttons next to the difficulty slider to better indicate where the user should click.

 > Participant 4 - "Easy mode could be dialled down in terms of speed."